IMS site is part of the Informa Markets Division of Informa PLC

 She is also a former Councilor of the Environmental Mutagenesis and Genomics Society (EMGS) and served as Co-Chair of the EMGS Applied Genetic Toxicology special interest group.
 She has been an active participant in PhRMA LDKIT efforts to revise the ICH Genetic Toxicology Testing Guidance (ICHS2R) and develop the ICH M7 Guideline and Addendum.
 Dr. Krista Dobo is currently a member of the ICH M7 Expert Working Group, serves on the Board of Trustees for Lhasa Limited and is on the Editorial Board of Environmental and Molecular Mutagenesis.

-Global Vice President, API Technical - Apotex
+Vice President Global API R&D - Apotex